aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 Comprehensive use cases and examples will be available in the README file of the forthcoming `eks-alpha-v2` module.

-Compared to the original EKS module, it has following major changes:
+Compared to the original EKS module, it has the following major changes:

 - Use native L1 `AWS::EKS::Cluster` resource to replace custom resource `Custom::AWSCDK-EKS-Cluster`
 - Use native L1 `AWS::EKS::FargateProfile` resource to replace custom resource `Custom::AWSCDK-EKS-FargateProfile`